Video Is Graph: Structured Graph Module for Video Action Recognition: Abstract

 \section{Abstract}

-In the field of action recognition, video clips are always treated as ordered frames for subsequent processing.
-To achieve spatio-temporal perception, existing approaches propose to embed adjacent temporal interaction in the convolutional layer.
-The global semantic information can therefore be obtained by stacking multiple local layers hierarchically.
-However, such global temporal accumulation can only reflect the high-level semantics in deep layers, neglecting the potential low-level holistic clues in shallow layers.
-In this paper, we first propose to transform a video sequence into a graph to obtain direct long-term dependencies among temporal frames.
-To preserve sequential information during transformation, we devise a structured graph module (SGM), achieving fine-grained temporal interactions throughout the entire network.
-In particular, SGM divides the neighbors of each node into several temporal regions so as to extract global structural information with diverse sequential flows.
-Extensive experiments are performed on standard benchmark datasets, \textit{i.e.}, Something-Something V1 \& V2, Diving48, Kinetics-400, UCF101, and HMDB51.
-The reported performance and analysis demonstrate that SGM can achieve outstanding precision with less computational complexity.
+In the field of action recognition, video clips are always arranged as ordered frame sequences.
+Therefore, previous studies rely on conducting communication between adjacent frames to obtain spatio-temporal features.
+They require a redundant stacking mechanism to achieve long-range global perception.
+In this paper, we first propose to transform a video sequence into a frame graph to obtain direct long-term dependencies.
+Then, to preserve sequential information during transformation, we devise a structured graph module (SGM).
+SGM divides the neighbours of each node into several temporal regions so that it can extract global structural information and sequence features simultaneously, with a slight computation increase.
+Extensive experiments are performed on widely-used typical datasets, such as Something-Something V1 \& V2, Diving48, Kinetics-400, UCF101, and HMDB51.
+The results show that SGM can achieve competitive or SOTA results with less computation overhead.